i-mostafa/mongo-dataTables/README.md

 In the route handler, import the module and pass a reference to the mongoose model you wish to use as data source.

-The DataTables params will get caught in the request body.
-It should be passed to the run method, which will return a promise.
+The DataTables params will get caught in the request query.
+It should be passed to the get method, which will return a promise.

 ```javascript